seanzzeng/autograd-lite/README.md

-## Capabilities
+## Current Capabilities
 * **Reverse-Mode Autodiff:** Calculates gradients via backpropagation.
-* **Fully Vectorised:** Removes scalar bottlenecks through utilising matrix operations instead (including matrix multiplications `@`)
+* **Vectorised:** Removes scalar bottlenecks through using tensor operations (including matrix multiplications `@`)
-* **Broadcasting:** Handles reverse shape broadcasting during backpropagation (accumulating gradients across dimensions when adding tensors of different shapes during the backward pass).
-Note the forward broadcasting is natively handled by NumPy (if possible).
+* **Broadcasting:** Handles reverse shape broadcasting during backpropagation.
+This is done by accumulating gradients across dimensions when adding tensors of different shapes during the backward pass.
+Note the forward broadcasting is natively handled by NumPy.

-* **Compact:** This project has one external dependency, which is NumPy.
-As this library is obviously not production-grade and cuts all unnecessary features, the code and logic is much more understandable.
+## Validation:

-## Validating the Engine: XOR Problem
+We focus on the XOR problem for now.
+This will be replaced by MNIST in the future.
 [The logic of the XOR problem is not linearly separable, meaning it cannot be solved by a standard single-layer perceptron.](https://dev.to/jbahire/demystifying-the-xor-problem-1blk)
 We need at least a multilayer perceptron (MLP), which requires an autodiff library.
 The results matching the targets prove the engine is functional.
 Let's run `examples/xor.py`, noting that the parameters are initialised to random values.